 Support, Advice and Communication

-Information and advice regarding this Policy can be obtained from the Designated Safeguarding Lead.

-Staff requiring personal support due to a disclosure or investigation will receive support from Shared Services
+- Information and advice regarding this Policy can be obtained from the Designated Safeguarding Leads or SLT. - Staff requiring personal support due to a disclosure or investigation will receive support from the designated safeguarding team members

 8. Review